 The Bishop of St Albans voted Content.

 On 13th March 2019 the House of Lords considered amendments to the Trade Bill.
-Three Bishops voted on an amendment moved by Lord Hain, and one moved by Lord Fox:
+Two Bishops voted on an amendment moved by Lord Fox.